klarman-cell-observatory/scSVA/README.md

 ---

-The **scSVA** (single-cell Scalable Visualization and Analytics) is an R package for interactive visualization and exploratory analysis of massive single-cell omics datasets.
-The **scSVA** is built with [Shiny](https://shiny.rstudio.com) and is optimized for efficient visualization of cells on 2D/3D embedding and extracting cell features to visualize them from compressed big expression matrices stored on disk in [HDF5](https://www.hdfgroup.org/solutions/hdf5/), [Loom](http://loompy.org) and text file formats.
+The **scSVA** (single-cell Scalable Visualization and Analytics) R package enables interactive visualization and exploratory analysis of massive single-cell omics datasets. **scSVA** is optimized for efficient visualization of cells on a 2D or 3D embedding, and extracts cell features for visualization from compressed big expression matrices stored on disk in [HDF5](https://www.hdfgroup.org/solutions/hdf5/), [Loom](http://loompy.org), and text file formats.
-This reduces the memory resources needed to explore scRNA-Seq datasets by a factor of ~20,000.
+This reduces the memory resources needed to explore scRNA-Seq datasets by a factor of ~20,000, equals to the number of genes in an expression matrix.
-The **scSVA** is able to visualize and explore interactively hundreds of millions of cells on a laptop or a billion cells on a moderate desktop computer.
+**scSVA** is able to visualize and explore interactively hundreds of millions of cells on a laptop or a billion cells on a moderate desktop computer.
-As a back-end it uses [VaeX](https://github.com/maartenbreddels/vaex), a fast python library for vector data processing on a grid.
+As a back-end it uses [VaeX](https://github.com/maartenbreddels/vaex), a fast python library for vector data processing on a grid and uses [Shiny](https://shiny.rstudio.com) for its user interface.

-The **scSVA** simplifies a production of high-quality figures for scientific publications using [ggplot2](https://ggplot2.tidyverse.org) package and provides a comprehensive set of interactive tools for 2D/3D figure customization and annotation.
+**scSVA** simplifies the production of high-quality figures for scientific publications using the [ggplot2](https://ggplot2.tidyverse.org) package and provides a comprehensive set of interactive tools for 2D or 3D figure customization and annotation.
-The **scSVA** allows for basic statistical analysis like computing cell counts and distributions of gene expression values across selected or provided groups of cells.
+**scSVA** allows for basic statistical analysis like computing cell counts and distributions of gene expression values across selected or provided groups of cells.
 In addition, users can run fast methods for diffusion maps and 3D force-directed layout embedding (FLE) interactively using [scSVAtools](https://github.com/broadinstitute/scSVAtools).
 The full documentation is provided with the **scSVA** package in the "Help" tab.

-A visualization of 100 Million cells (upsampled FLE created from the Human Bone Marrow single-cell [dataset](https://preview.data.humancellatlas.org)) on MacBook Pro (3.1 GHz i7, 16 GB): [![100 Million cells](inst/scSVA/www/movie.png?raw=t)](https://youtu.be/HoeIh7JnMoE)
+Visualization of 100 Million cells (FLE up-sampled  for demonstration purposes from 274,000 human bone marrow cells (https://preview.data.humancellatlas.org) on MacBook Pro (3.1 GHz i7, 16 GB): [![100 Million cells](inst/scSVA/www/movie.png?raw=t)](https://youtu.be/HoeIh7JnMoE)

 ---